Information gain and measurement disturbance for quantum agents: Quantifying information gained and back-action

 A parameter that captures the information gained and total back-action due to any particular \qmeasurement{} is the quantum mutual information (QMI) \cite{sheeple}.
-QMI gives a single parameter quantifier of quantum correlations, which for a \qmeasurement{} $\hat{U}^\mathcal{M,S}$, is given by $I_q^\mathcal{M, S_A}$, which we define as the \textit{acquired information}, where
+To measure the information gained and back-action of a unitary sensor, we must quantify the correlations between the past (pre-interaction) system state and future (post-interaction) memory state.
+Quantum mutual information, quantifies bi-partite correlations at a given time, but not across time.
+To measure the correlation between the past and future, we introduce a system ancilla, $\mathcal{S_A}$, that purifies the initial system, $\mathcal{S}$.
+For an unknown, and hence maximally mixed input state, the purification is the maximally entangled state, $\ket{\Phi^+}\!\!\bra{\Phi^+}^\mathcal{S,S_A}$.
+After the unitary sensor acts on the system and memory, the unchanged ancilla retains an imprint of the system's past.
+We define the acquired information of the unitary sensor as the quantum mutual information between the ancilla (i.e. system past) and memory post-interaction.
+QMI gives a single parameter quantifier of quantum correlations, which for a \qmeasurement{} $\hat{U}^\mathcal{M,S}$ is given by $I_q^\mathcal{M, S_A}$, which we define as the \textit{acquired information}, where

 and